valhuber/ApiLogicServer/README.md

 > Customize your app by editing: **```ui/basic_web_app/app/views.py```**

-> Before running, you must [Create Admin Data](../../wiki/Working-with-Flask-AppBuilder) for Flask App Builder (except for Northwind, which is pre-created).
+> Before running, [some setup is required](../../wiki/Working-with-Flask-AppBuilder) for Flask App Builder (except for Northwind, which is pre-created).

 # Installation